Ten Essential Rules I Live (And Write Fiction) By

 5. It’s not a failure if you’ve learnt something.

 Question: What lesson did you learn from your last failure?
-How will it help you in the future?
+How can it help you in the future?

 6. Don’t spend too much time online.